caproto/caproto/doc/source/loggers.rst

 ---------------

 The convenience function :func:`set_handler` may be used to log messages at a specific level of verbosity to the terminal (standard out) or a file.
+It is designed to streamline common use cases without interfering with more sophisticated use cases.

 .. autofunction:: set_handler
+.. autofunction:: get_handler

 Primer in Python Logging
 ========================